salihkardan/ChoppedCassandraTests/README.md

     You should install your preferred JDK.

-  2. Copy necessary certificate file

-    After buid completes, a certificate file ("jssecacerts") is created under webapp module.
-You have to copy it under "$JAVA_HOME/jre/lib/security/", otherwise your webapp cannot make https REST calls to runner instances.

-  3. Copy service script of chop

-    There is simple service script that can be found [here](https://github.com/salihkardan/ChoppedCassandraTests/blob/master/src/main/resources/chop-webapp) to run start, stop, restart and status service commands.
-Copy that script under /etc/init.d/ folder and set CHOP_HOME environment variable to **"/opt/chop"** and create **"webapp"** directory under CHOP_HOME.
-Do NOT forget to make this service script executable.
-You can use below commands for these changes.

-        $ echo "export CHOP_HOME=/opt/chop" >> /etc/profile.d/chop-home.sh
-        $ mkdir -p /opt/chop/webapp
-        $ source /etc/profile
-        $ chmod +x /etc/init.d/chop-webapp

 2. Things to be done locally
   1. Upload and start chop webapp

     Please refer first item of [configuration](#config) section below.
 Then switch your current directory to webapp.
 Then run the following commands to upload and start chop webapp.

+        # upload goal will upload jssecacerts and service script to your chop coordinator.
-        $ mvn wagon:upload-single
+        $ mvn wagon:upload
+        # sshexec goal will requrired configurations on your chop coordinator and restart chop webapp.
         $ mvn wagon:sshexec